Skip To Main Content

 Specific responsibilities of board members include, but are not limited to: monitoring superintendent performance, setting district policy, adopting an annual operating budget, placing levies and bonds before voters, and ratifying contracts negotiated with the local bargaining unit.

-Individuals who wish to run for one of the three seats up for election must file with King County Elections.
+Individuals who wish to run for one of the two seats up for election must file with King County Elections.

-- More details, including filing fees and instructions for the November 2023 election are available on the King County Department of Elections Website.
+• More details and instructions for the November 2025 election are available on the King County Department of Elections Website.
 This website also includes Information about King County Candidate Workshops (separate from the ISD School Board Candidate Workshop, see sidebar).

 To run, an individual must:

-Prospective candidates must call Diane Ghanbari at 425-837-7002 and make an appointment to verify residency in person at the District Office at 5150 220th Ave SE, Issaquah.
+Prospective candidates are encouraged to call or email Emily Lee at 425-837-7002 or LeeE2@issaquah.wednet.edu to make an appointment to verify residency in person at the District Office at 5150 220th Ave SE, Issaquah.

-Prospective candidates may use this King County online Director District map to initially determine whether they live in Director District 1, 3, and 5.
-Candidates must confirm residency with Diane Ghanbari in Director Districts 1, 3, and 5 as noted above.
+Prospective candidates may use this King County online Director District map to initially determine whether they live in Director District 2 or 4.
+Candidates must reside in Director Districts 2 or 4.

 Serving on the School Board